$0 Mexico → Canada Express Entry Guide — Quick-Start Checklist

 Can I apply through Express Entry with only a Técnico Superior Universitario (TSU) degree?

 A TSU evaluates at a two-year diploma with WES, which provides fewer CRS education points than a Licenciatura.
-However, if you also have a Licenciatura, WES evaluates both under the "two or more credentials" category.
+If you claim the "two or more credentials" CRS category, additional credentials may need their own assessment.
 If your only credential is a TSU, you may still meet minimum FSWP education requirements, but the French bilingual bonus becomes even more critical as a CRS differentiator.

 How long does the full Express Entry process take from Mexico?

-For a self-filer on the standard FSWP route: WES evaluation takes approximately 35 business days (or 20–30 business days with electronic digital transmission from Tec); language testing through IELTS or PTE is available monthly across Mexico City, Guadalajara, and Monterrey; profile creation is immediate; ITA wait time depends on CRS score (the French bilingual strategy significantly reduces this); the post-ITA window is 60 days to submit the full application.
-Total timeline from beginning document preparation to ITA ranges from 4–14 months depending on CRS competitiveness.
+For a self-filer on the standard FSWP route: WES evaluation takes approximately 35 business days after required documents are received (or 20–30 business days with electronic digital transmission from Tec); language testing through IELTS or PTE is available monthly across Mexico City, Guadalajara, and Monterrey; profile creation is immediate; ITA wait time depends on CRS score (the French bilingual strategy significantly reduces this); the post-ITA window is 60 days to submit the full application.
+Overall WES preparation and evaluation takes approximately 8–12 weeks, while the full timeline from beginning document preparation to ITA ranges from 4–14 months depending on CRS competitiveness.

 Is the CAD $15,263 proof of funds requirement waivable for IT professionals?

-The proof of funds requirement is waived if you have a valid Canadian job offer at the time of the Express Entry application.
-This is one of the practical advantages of the CUSMA work permit pathway — once employed in Canada, you apply through CEC without the proof of funds requirement, since your Canadian employment demonstrates settlement capacity.
+CEC applicants do not need to provide proof of funds.
+This is one of the practical advantages of the CUSMA work permit pathway — once employed in Canada, you can apply through CEC without the proof of funds requirement.

 Which Alliance Française location in Mexico offers TCF Canada testing?